-It is worth emphasizing that the key goal of the text is revealing the disparity between the popular image and public
+It is worth emphasizing that the key goal of the text is revealing the disparity between popular image and awareness of

-awareness of the military activities of the NZDF abroad, and its internal policy, as revealed through internal memos and
+the military activities of the NZDF abroad and its internal policy, as revealed through internal memos and confidential

-confidential interviews.
-According to Hager's research, the New Zealand military not only pursued a separate political
+interviews.
+According to Hager's research, the New Zealand military not only pursued a separate political agenda from

-agenda from the New Zealand government, but it also actively manipulated the information it provided to the government
+the New Zealand government, but also that it actively manipulated the information it provided to the government in order

-in order to make it appear that it was compliant with government policy.
-The argument of the text is that the NZDF did
+to make it appear that it was compliant with government policy.
+The argument of the text is that this did not serve the

 Hager concludes that such activities are more likely, ultimately, to harm New Zealand interests internationally and